rubyworks/indexer/spec/v0/validator/16_dependencies.md

-## Validator#requirements
+## Validator#dependencies

-The `requirements` field is a list of packages which are required to use this application/library.
+The `dependencies` field is a list of *binary* packages which are required to use this application/library.

 The field value is an Array of Hashes.
-The format of the `requirements` fields is:
+The format of the `dependencies` fields is:

-    requirements:
+    dependencies:
       - name: foo
         version: 1.0+
         development: false